New Teacher Tips for Parent-Teacher Conferences

 Additionally, he has not been completing the required lab revisions, which are an important part of demonstrating mastery of the practical applications of the concepts we’re covering.
 This has impacted his overall lab grade.

 As he mentions in his reflection, he could improve his grade by taking advantage of test corrections and revisions.
 He also mentions that he needs to improve his communication with me, asking for help when he needs it and letting me know when he is struggling with deadlines.
-I completely agree with everything he says here”
+I completely agree with everything he says here.”

 Step 3: Discuss Behavior and Classroom Contribution